aws-samples/observability-driven-development/README.md

 ### Build and deploy the sample application

-Deploy the architure represented in the [Architecture Diagram](#architecture-diagram) to have a sample application running on your AWS account to follow the activities in the workshop.
+Deploy the architecture represented in the [Architecture Diagram](#architecture-diagram) to have a sample application running on your AWS account to follow the activities in the workshop.

 ### Clone the Repo